appsody/stacks/incubator/starter/README.md

 [Container] Hello from Appsody!
 ```

-For a more complete tutorial on creating new stack using this starter, please see [Creating a New Appsody Stack](https://developer.ibm.com/tutorials/create-appsody-stack/).
+For a more complete tutorial on creating a new stack using this starter, please see [Creating a New Appsody Stack](https://developer.ibm.com/tutorials/create-appsody-stack/).

-For any new stack, You should replace this README with one that explains your new stack in detail and any templates included, e.g.:
+For any new stack, you should replace this README with one that explains your new stack in detail and any templates included, e.g.:

 - How can a user start using this stack for application development, debugging etc.
 - links to getting started guides etc.